 A blood sample is required for this test.
 It is usually collected by inserting a needle into a blood vessel.

 Your test results will be reported as values.
 Your health care provider will compare your results to normal ranges that were established after testing a large group of people (reference ranges).
 Reference ranges may vary among labs and hospitals.
 Reference ranges for a CBC usually apply only to people who are older than 18.
 For this test, common reference ranges for people older than 18 may be:

 White blood cells

-Results that are outside the reference ranges may indicate that you have an infection or other health condition.
+Results that are outside the reference ranges may mean that you have an infection or other health condition.

 Talk with your health care provider about what your results mean.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.

 Cookies are used by this site.
 To decline or learn more, visit our cookie notice.